 Good art demands an audience.
 An audience enriches art—because art serves as communication and as representation.
 An audience becomes part of the work's content, as I admit when I identify with a character in a novel.
 An audience allows artists to make their description of the world concrete.
 And yes, it does sift from among works.
 Even when an artist decides to ignore or insult those constraints, they are acknowledged.

 I mentioned government support through museums and schools.
-Direct grants to artists and collectives are a far smaller chunk than the myth allows, but they too work through the usual suspects—sometimes unfortunately so.
+Direct grants to artists and collectives are a far smaller chunk of arts funding than the myth allows.
 Even private charity has a subsidy through tax deductions.
 As an unapologetic elitist when it comes to art, I take comfort in the higher standards that all these public and private institutions can set.
 Most often, however, they contribute not so much by making choices, but by sustaining choice where sustenance is desperately needed.

 Again, the myths break down.
 If a museum can afford more different kinds of exhibitions and can lower admission to a few dollars so that more of the public will attend, the market has not ceased to function: it has only just started to function efficiently.